josh0xA/threadfire/README.md

 # ThreadBoat
 Program uses Thread Hijacking to Inject Native Shellcode into a Standard Win32 Application.
+I was 15 years old when I made this - please ignore the substandard code.

 ## About
 I developed this small project to continue my experiences of different code injection methods and to allow RedTeam security professionals to utilize this method as a unique way to perform software penetration testing.
 With Thread hijacking, it allows the hijacker.exe program to susepend a thread within the target.exe program